My clients often have questions about LinkedIn public profiles.

 - Then, click “Edit your public profile.”

 In the left column of the page, you can see how your public profile displays.
 The right column gives you several display options.

 Edit Your URL

 The first option involves editing your profile’s URL.
-It’s important (and easy) to customize it to fit your needs.
+It’s essential (and easy) to customize it to fit your needs.

 Next, you can edit what’s publicly visible on your profile (this is how you “get” a public profile):

 - First, click the button to make your profile visible, i.e., public.

-- Second, decide who can see your photo — hopefully everyone.
+- Second, decide who can see your photo.

-- Third, decide which sections of your profile to show; everything is best.
+- Third, determine which sections of your profile to show; everything is best.

-Avoid hiding information unless you have a compelling reason to do so because your public profile might be the only version a viewer sees.
+Avoid hiding information unless you have a compelling reason to do so.
+Why?
+Because your public profile might be the only version a viewer sees.

 Many Recruiters Search LinkedIn via Google

-Thus, if you’re a job seeker and want to make recruiters’ lives easy (always a good idea), you’ll include everything LinkedIn allows in your public profile.
+Thus, if you’re a job seeker, it’s good to include everything LinkedIn allows in your public profile.

 You’ll also add your email address to your LinkedIn “About” section.
-That way, recruiters can see it and contact you without ever having to log in to LinkedIn.
+That way, recruiters can see it and contact you without logging in to LinkedIn.